 The CPD Institute.

-If you would further information or to commission a training course please contact
+If you would like further information or to commission a training course please contact

-Oliver Standing.
-See below or our training brochure (pdf) .
+Omar Amin.
+See our training brochure (pdf) for additional detail .
 Course 1: Families, drugs and alcohol: an introduction

 This one day course is for all practitioners who work with adult family members affected by drug and/or alcohol misuse.
 It is accessible to workers without existing knowledge of the topic and covers both the background knowledge and skills necessary for effective practice.